adent11/Basic-CAD/README.md

 ### Description

-In this assignment I made the axe, which is a cylinder with flat cuts on the ends for set screws, a collar that attaches to the end of the axle, and two different sized bearings.
+In this assignment I made the axle, which is a cylinder with flat cuts on the ends for set screws, a collar that attaches to the end of the axle, and two different sized bearings.

 ### Evidence